pramilapandey/bike-share-data-analysis/README.md

 The  data-privacy issues prohibit using riders’ personally identifiable information.
 Also this data is licensed by Motivate International Inc as well.

 How did you verify the data’s integrity?

+The data being provided by the proper source ensures the data's integrity.

 ## Phase III: Process